Unreal-Dan/RekordBoxSongExporter/README.md

 ## tl;dr

+If you run Rekordbox and OBS on different PCs then you have to run the Server on the streaming pc first, otherwise ignore the Server.

-Use the Launcher to start Rekordbox and then create a GDI text object in OBS and point it at the file called current_track.txt which will appear next to the Launcher.
-Turn on chatlog mode on the text object and you're good to go.
+Use the Launcher to start Rekordbox and then create a GDI text object in OBS and point it at the file called current_track.txt.

+Turn on chatlog mode on the GDI text object in OBS and you're good to go.

 ## What does it do